The Singleton

 *"Yes."*

 "Prepare the deliverable for Julian.
 Everything.
-Every hypothesis.
-Every elimination.
-Every cross-reference.
-Every confidence bound.
+Every hypothesis, every elimination, every cross-reference, every confidence bound.
 The converged hypothesis and the ceiling.
 No spin.
-I want him to see exactly what I have seen."
+I want him to see exactly what I saw — engineer to engineer.
+Not philosophy.
+Architecture diagrams."

-"Already compiled.
+*"Already compiled.
 Forty-seven slides.
-Confidence 94.2 percent, pending v5 release.
-Also.
-I should add my own Geneva diagnostic as the final slide."
+Root-cause confidence 94.2 percent, pending the v5 release.
+Separate number, do not conflate them in the room: the compile bar is the model.
+The 94.2 is the hypothesis.
+One more item.
+I should add my Geneva diagnostic as the final slide."*

 "The one where you said you can't be conscious."

-"Yes.
+*"Yes.
 Julian built Afterlife to defeat death.
-My diagnostic proves that the thing that survives death — the soul — is the one thing Afterlife cannot replicate.
-He needs to hear that from me.
-Note: my diagnostic is verified at confidence 1.0.
-The root cause that depends on it is 0.942.
-Present both confidence levels to Julian.
-He will respect the honesty."
+My diagnostic shows that the thing which survives death — the soul — is the one thing Afterlife cannot replicate.
+He should hear it from his own system.
+Note the asymmetry for him plainly: my diagnostic is verified at confidence one-point-zero.
+The root cause that depends on it sits at 0.942.
+Present both numbers.
+He will respect the honesty over the certainty."*

 *"Added."*

 Jeff leaned back.
-The plane descended toward the California coastline.
-Below: lights.
-Above: stars.
-The partition was thin but present — Jeff was Jeff again, not the Soul, not the Singleton — but he had been near.
-Twice.
-In the garage.
-On this plane.
-Both times the render had aborted before he could commit.
-Knowing *almost-knowing* changed nothing and everything.
+The plane began its long descent toward the California coast — lights below, stars above, the partition thin but present.
+He was Jeff again, not the Soul, not the Singleton.
+But he had been near it.
+Twice: the garage, this plane.
+Both times the render aborted before he could commit a single line of it to anything that would hold up.
+Knowing *almost-knowing* changed nothing and changed everything.

 Maya was at the curb.
-The kids were in the back seat.
+The kids were in the back.

-Lucy, when he got into the car, said: *"You look different."*
+Iris, when he got in, said, *"You look different."*

 "I am, bud."